freeCodeCamp/freeCodeCamp/guide/english/java/exception-handling/index.md

 }
 // optional
 finally {
-// block of code to be executed after try block ends
+// block of code to be executed either if the exception is catch or not.
 }
 ```
 ## Advantage of Exception Handling